sbgn/sbgn/docs/software_support.md

 *Path2Models is part of the BioModels Database
 PD – Process Description, ER – Entity Relationship, AF – Activity Flow
-SBGN-ML - Download SBGN maps in SBGN-ML format
+SBGN-ML - Download of SBGN maps in SBGN-ML format
 "+" supported, "-" not supported

 ### File Formats